DreamOfTheRedChamber/system-design-interviews/messenger.md

 		* JPEG: Two types of JPEG ???
 	- Video:
 		* H.265 is 50% less than H.264.
 But encoding/decoding much more time consuming.

+## Network stability
+* Use public allowed ports when possible: 80, 8080, 443, 14000
+* Http Tunnel: Use Http protocol to encapsulate other incompatible protocols
+* Multi IP addresses: Rely on HttpDNS to return multiple IP addresses
+* Connection fast
+	- Reduce the latency among multi network operators
+	- Race among multiple endpoints: After multiple IP addresses returned by HttpDNS, benchmark against different endpoints.
+* Separating upload and download tunnel:
+	- In case of broadcasting, there will be lots of msgs being sent in the downward channel.
+	- Could use short connection in upload channel, long connection in download channel.

 # Storage
 ## One-on-One chat schema